mozman/ezdxf/docs/source/dxfinternals/filestructure.rst

 The TABLES section requires following tables:

-- VPORT with at least an entry called \*ACTIVE
+- VPORT entry \*ACTIVE is noe required!
+Empty table is ok.
 - LTYPE with at least the following line types defined:

   - BYBLOCK